LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

 ### Change the service name and DACS user name if need be

-The *EmaChainToolkitExample.java* file contains two hardcoded values that you may want to change depending on your the TREP or Elektron platform you use.
+The *ChainStepByStepExample.java* file of the *_ValueAddObjectsForEMA_* contains two hardcoded values that you may want to change depending on your the TREP or Elektron platform you use.
 These values indicate:

 * The **service name** used to subscribe to chains records: The hardcoded value is "ELEKTRON_DD".
-This value can be changed thanks to the *EmaChainToolkitExample.serviceName* field at line 22 of *EmaChainToolkitExample.java*.
+This value can be changed thanks to the *ChainStepByStepExample.serviceName* class member in the *ChainStepByStepExample.java* file.
 * The **DACS user name** used to connect the application to the infrastructure.
-If the Data Access Control System (DACS) is activated on your TREP and if your DACS username is different than your operating system user name, you will need to set it thanks to the *EmaChainToolkitExample.dacsUserName* field at line 30 of *EmaChainToolkitExample.java*.
+If the Data Access Control System (DACS) is activated on your TREP and if your DACS username is different than your operating system user name, you will need to set it thanks to the *ChainStepByStepExample.dacsUserName* class member of the *ChainStepByStepExample.java* file.

+The _ChainExpander_ application doesn't need these changes as the **service name** and the  **DACS user name** can be passed as command line arguments of the application.

 ### Run the *build* script

-Once these environment variables setup and hardcoded values are properly set, you must run the *build.bat* or the *build.ksh* script to build the *ChainExpander* and *EmaChainToolkitExample* applications.
+Once these environment variables setup and hardcoded values are properly set, you must run the *build.bat* or the *build.ksh* script to build the _ValueAddObjectsForEMA_ and the _ChainExpander_ application.

 **Note:** Alternatively to the build scripts, you can use the NetBeans IDE to build the applications.
-NetBeans 8.2 project files are provided with the applicaitons source code.
+NetBeans 8.2 project files are provided with the applications source code.

 ## <a id="running-the-chainexpander"></a>Running the *ChainExpander*